a "Queercentric" Greeting Card Project:

 Located in the heart of Westchester, our mission is to present queer theories to the general public in accessible, appealing and fun ways.

-Our vision is to live in a world where people continue to ask questions in order to live more freely.
+Our vision is to live in a world where people continue to ask questions in order to live more freely and be their truest self.

-We invite you to poke around, read one of our thought provoking blogs, buy one of our beautiful products, and keep asking questions.
+We invite you to look around, read our thought-provoking blogs, purchase one of our beautiful, fun and conversation-starting products, and to keep asking questions.

 Sticks and Stones